Costs of agreeing a commercial lease

 From there, the landlord’s solicitors will generally prepare a lease for review by the tenant’s solicitors.
 Each parties' solicitors will then exchange any revisions until a final version is agreed.

-Depending on the level of negotiations required, the landlord may incur £1,000 or more in legal fees during this process.
+The landlord may have to pay over £1,000 in legal fees, depending on how much negotiation is needed.
 However, tenants often meet some or all the landlords’ legal fees.
 Because of this, more of the financial burden tends to fall on the tenant.

 Final costs